vigneshwaran-48/springboot-react-electron/README.md

-## Maven + Springboot + Electron (+ OpenJDK)
+## Maven + Springboot + React + Electron (+ OpenJDK)

-This project is a starting point to wrap any Java web application (f.e. using Springboot) with Electron as a native executable.
-For the build process, only Maven is being used.
-This project contains all the necessary configurations and some placeholder files to get you started.

-This project was inspired a lot by [electron-java-app](https://github.com/jreznot/electron-java-app), but it has some key differences:
+This Spring-React-Electron starter template is a fork of appreciated/maven-springboot-electron.
+It is designed for running web applications that serve React UI files within an Electron app.
+The project structure includes a React application located in src/main/app, a Spring Boot backend in src/main/java, and an Electron application in src/main/electron.
+When the -Pproduction profile is activated, the React app is built and the generated files are moved to src/main/resources/static to be served by the Spring Boot application.
+This setup allows for seamless integration and deployment of modern web applications with a robust backend and desktop environment.

 * Instead of Gradle only Maven is being used (of course also Node but indirectly)
 * When building the Electron application an OpenJDK will be included to start the Java web application